 To use the QR Code on print media creatives, it’s recommended to download it in high-resolution vector formats such as SVG, EPS, and PDF.
 These formats ensure that the QR Code doesn’t get pixelated no matter whether you zoom in or zoom out.

 If you are still reading, congratulations.
-You are now an expert on creating QR Codes.
+You now have all the answers to how to make a QR Code.